Danny-Wits/Note-PAD-DOTNET/README.md

 - Launch the application.
 - Use the buttons to change the text size, color, or font as needed.
 - Start typing in the text area to create or edit your notes.
-- Save your notes as needed (implementation of the save feature may be added in future versions).
+- Save your notes as needed .

+## What is next (in Future Updates)
+- Going to add tab support
+- ...

 ## Contributions